datastructures-js/binary-search-tree/README.md

     <b>.getRight()</b> {BinarySearchTreeNode} returns node's right child node.<br>
     <b>.getParent()</b> {BinarySearchTreeNode} returns node's parent node.
     <br><br><br>
-    {AvlTreeNode} for AvlTree.
+    {<b>AvlTreeNode</b>} for AvlTree.
 It extends the BinarySearchTreeNode and adds the following methods:
     <br><br>
     <b>.getHeight()</b> {number} the height of the node in the tree. root is 1.<br>
     <b>.getLeftHeight()</b> {number} the height of the left child.
 0 if no left child.<br>